Skip to content

 Loss & Training

-• Two-stage Training: An alignment stage (mixing general understanding data + ConsistCompose3M to inject layout awareness), followed by a hybrid SFT stage (jointly training understanding/generation/editing/multi-subject reference generation + ConsistCompose3M).
+• Two-stage Training: First, an alignment stage (mixing general understanding data + ConsistCompose3M to inject layout awareness), followed by a hybrid SFT stage (joint training of understanding/generation/editing/multi-subject reference generation + ConsistCompose3M).

 • High-resolution Fine-tuning: Further balances layout control and general image generation performance.